-то RRO RAS/SPS Name Planning or Telem.
-Year of Operational (Y/N) Installation Default Status Notified Neighbor Descrip otion AEP RF Rockport Emerge ncy Unit Tripping Operational N 2009 Disarmed MISO To improve the voltage and stability performance of the Rockport area, the RAS will turbine trip one unit to achieve rapid reduction in total output for a contingency as defined in the operational procedure.
-AEP RF Rockport Unit Spe cial Protection Sy stem Operational N 2009 Armed MISO, TVA To prever it the trippi ng of both units by th ne imbedded safe ty operating I imits, the RAS wil l trip a unit.
+то RRO RAS/SPS Name Planning or Operational Telem.
+(Y/N) Year of Installation Default Status Notified Neighbor Descrip otion AEP RF Rockport Emerge ncy Unit Tripping Operational Ν 2009 Disarmed MISO To improve the voltage and stability performance of the Rockport area, the RAS will turbine trip one unit to achieve rapid reduction in total output for a contingency as defined in the operational procedure.
+AEP RF Rockport Unit Spe cial Protection Sy stem Operational N 2009 Armed MISO, TVA To prever it the trippi ng of both units by tl ne imbedded safe ty operating I imits, the RAS wil l trip a unit.
 FE-S RF Belmont RAS Operational Y 2011 Disarmed To prevent unit instability and the overloading of 138 kV outlets.
-When armed, the RAS will trip a selected Pleasants unit for a contingency as defined in the operational procedure.
-COMED RF Dresden Unit 2 Tri p Scheme 1 Operational/No n-redundant Ν 2004 Armed MISO Unit 2 from becomin erational procedure. g isolated in to D resden TR81 , the scheme will t rip Dresden Unit 2 upon the contingency то RRO RAS/SPS Name Planning or OperationalTelem.
-(Y/N)Year of InstallationDefault Notified Neighbor Descrip otion COMED RF East Frankfort TR 83 Trip Scheme 1 Operational/No n-redundant N 2006 Armed To prevent overloads on the East Frankfort 345/138 kV TR83 following the contingency as defined in the operational procedure.
-With the line out of service, if the loading on TR83 exceeds its emergency rating for 10 seconds, the secondary 138 kV CB will op en.
-COMED RF Electric Junction - North Aurora L1 1106 line Operational N 2006 Armed - To prevent low voltages, the scheme will transfer trip of CS 0605 at TSS North Aurora along 138 kV line L11106 upon sensing co ntingency as defined in the operational procedure.
-COMED RF Powerton Unit Sta bility Trip Scheme s 2 • N Pre-1995 & 2017 Armed MISO To prever it generato r instability, the Mult iple line outage tr ip scheme wi ill trip the Powerto n units for th e loss of station outlets.
+When armed, the RAS will trip a selected Pleasants unit for a co ntingency as defined in the operational procedure.
+COMED RF Dresden Unit 2 Tri p Scheme 1 Operational/No n-redundant N 2004 Armed MISO To prevent Dresden Unit 2 from becoming isolated in to Dresden TR81, the scheme will trip Dresden Unit 2 upon the contingency as defined in the operational procedure.